 - Some indication of who your other clients are

-Content marketing is also a great fit for consultants.
+Content marketing is also an excellent fit for consultants.

 You may consider writing an ebook about your particular field of expertise.
 And, blogging is another effective content marketing strategy.

 Don’t give away all of your secrets, of course.
 But, do be sure to offer valuable information from your unique perspective.
-Blogging and ebooks are great ways to establish authority, build your organic search ranking through strong SEO practices, and collect email address leads.
+Blogging and ebooks are great ways to establish authority (especially in. a niche market), build your organic search ranking through strong local SEO practices, and collect email address leads.

 As a new, up-and-coming business owner, you’ll also want to take full advantage of the inexpensive and easy exposure that social media marketing offers you.
 As we previously explained,